You can integrate Process Street with other tools used within your company.

-Select your trigger action, which is New Task Checked.
-In this integration, checking the relevant trigger task in your checklist is going to trigger the Zap.
+In this integration, checking off the relevant trigger task in your workflow run is going to trigger your Zap.

-Connect to your Process Street account containing the checklist you are working from.
-Test your connection before moving onto the next step.
+Connect to your Process Street account containing the workflow run you are working from and click “Continue” to move onto the next step.

 Test the step before moving onto the next stage.

-You are now ready to create the action step for the Zap.
+You are now ready to create the action step for your Zap.